Munyat/deploying-applications-into-kubernetes-cluster/README.md

 ## 1. Choosing the Right Kubernetes Cluster

 For this project we are using the **from‑ground‑up cluster** you built earlier.
 That cluster is ideal for learning because it exposes every component and forces you to understand networking, certificates, and configuration.
-In production, you would likely use a managed service like **Amazon EKS**, but the concepts are identical.
+In production, you would likely use a managed service like Amazon EKS, but the concepts are identical.

 ---